 Projects are reviewed by the Selection Committee to establish technical feasibility (timeframe, design standards, permits, environmental constraints, etc.), to confirm accuracy of project costs and to ensure that the recommended projects meets the program goals.
 However, the recommended project shortlist is developed with consideration given to geographic distribution.
-The final selections are approved by the Commissioner of Transportation.
+The final selections are approved by the Commissioner of Transportation along with the respective MPO.

-All TAP grants are awarded based on the detailed scope of work included in the application.
+All TA Set-Aside grants are awarded based on the detailed scope of work included in the application.
 The applicant must indicate actual items that will be used on the project.
 No optional items should be included in the cost estimates.
 Grants are not transferrable to other projects or locations.
 Minor scope of work modifications are subject to approval by NJDOT and must be consistent with the original intent of the selected project and contiguous to the original project limits.

 If your application is chosen, you will be required to attend a project kick-off meeting with NJDOT staff to learn more about the Implementation and Authorization Process.
 All selected projects are required receive federal authorization within two years of the date that the applicant is notified of project selection.
-If the project is not authorized within two years of the notification, the grant will be rescinded.
+If the project is not authorized within two years of the notification, the grant will be in jeopardy of being rescinded and the applicant may have to reapply.